 BetRivers Sportsbook also launched on May 1 with a license through JP McGill’s Casino.
 BetRivers is one of the best sportsbooks for betting basketball, with hotbeds in places like Pennsylvania and Indiana in other locales.

 By now, everybody knows the name DraftKings.
 The transition from DFS site to robust sportsbook has been an extremely successful one.
 DraftKings has its Colorado licenses through the Golden Gulch Casino and the Golden Mardi Gras Casino and launched on May 1.

-William Hill is a global leader in sports betting and a company traded on the London Stock Exchange.
-William Hill US operates in several states, including Colorado, and has licenses in the state through Isle Casino and Lady Luck Casino.
+Caesars is a US market leader in retail and mobile sports betting.
+Caesars operates in several states, including Colorado, and has licenses in the state through Isle Casino and Lady Luck Casino.
 Colorado operations began on September 9, 2020.

 There are a lot of additional options in Colorado.
 US Bookmaking runs Sky Ute Sportsbook and often offers reduced juice odds.
 Circa Sports launched on July 1, 2020 in its second state to go along with its Downtown Las Vegas books.
 FanDuel has licensing through Golden Mardi Gras Casino and Golden Gates Casino.
 Betfred operates through Saratoga Casino.
 Fox Bet and theScore Bet are among the other operators.

 The Barstool Sports brand (Penn National Gaming) will be lauching soon in Colorado, along with bet365, Bet America, and others.